LexiPugh/practice-problems/README.md

 12. Day 74 - February 12th 2024: [Electric Bike Replacement from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day74.md)
     - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Used the WHERE keyword to filter to eletric bikes that need to be replaced due to a high level of battery usage, then used the COUNT() function to count how many bikes need to be replaced
+    - Concepts Covered: Used the WHERE keyword to filter to electric bikes that need to be replaced due to a high level of battery usage, then used the COUNT() function to count how many bikes need to be replaced
 13. Day 75 - February 13th 2024: [Chocolate from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day75.md)
     - Languages Used: SQL
     - Question Difficulty: Easy